 So a few months back my step-sister, Elizabeth, had asked if I could make her a kitchen island.
 She lives in a row home in Philadelphia and didn’t have much space in her kitchen so was looking to add more places to put all of her utensils and other kitchenware.
 Always on the lookout for another project I was excited to make a kitchen island.
-After figuring out the size, we settled on the kitchen island plan I’m sharing today.
-It’s actually inspired by two different plans I found on Ana White’s site, here and here.
+After figuring out the size, we settled on the kitchen island plans I’m sharing today.
+It’s actually inspired by two different plans I found on Ana White’s site when looking for kitchen island ideas, here and here.

 Now while I enjoy cooking and sharing the different meals I make, Elizabeth is an actual chef and cooks at the very well-known Amis Trattoria.
 As a thank you for making the kitchen island, she took Lauren and I to Amis and we got to sit at the chef’s table.
 I don’t think I’ve ever eaten so much in my life.
 It was an experience we’ll never forget.
 I will even be sharing a recipe inspired from there down the road!

-Luckily for me, Elizabeth loved how the kitchen island plan turned out and is making great use out of it.
-So if you’re looking for a kitchen island or just some DIY projects, give this a try.
-Or maybe this inspires you to make your own kitchen island plan like I did!
+Luckily for me, Elizabeth loved how the DIY kitchen island turned out and is making great use out of it.
+So if you’re looking into building a kitchen island or just some DIY projects, give this a try.
+Or maybe this inspires you to make your own kitchen island plans like I did!

 - (4) 2×4 @ 8ft